-Recently, for instance, we have finished a project on how national social policy links up with giving international development aid.
-We found how trade-offs in poverty-oriented aid inhibit its effectiveness and looked at ways how to overcome them (read more here and here).
-Currently, we look at how aid and domestic social policies deal with new and growing spatial inequalities (find out more here and here).
+As an example, we look at how national social policy links up with giving international development aid.
+Trade-offs in poverty-oriented aid inhibit its effectiveness.
+We identify ways how to overcome them (read more here and here).
+Similar, we look at how aid and domestic social policies deal with new and growing spatial inequalities in countries such as Myanmar (find out more here and here).